rpp33-boc-pacific/improvibe/README.md

 ## Description
-Improvibe is a collaborative space for artists to create, explore and share music. *Ellaborate more here?*
+Improvibe is a collaborative space for artists to create, explore and share music.
 ## Features
 [User Authentication](https://i.ibb.co/XpGc6Fj/authentication.png) - sign-up, log-in and log-out